-The Japanese diet includes a great variety of veggies.
+The diet includes a great variety of veggies.
 It means many vitamins, minerals, antioxidants and essential nutrients.

-The main pillars of the Japanese diet are seaweed (used to wrap sushi, for example), shiitake mushrooms, mouli (daikon), cabbage, spinach, watercress and tomatoes.
+The main pillars of the diet are seaweed (used to wrap sushi, for example), shiitake mushrooms, mouli (daikon), cabbage, spinach, watercress and tomatoes.

 The seasoned broth with a mixture of boiled vegetables is one of the most popular foods.